On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Generalized Monge-Amp e re Equation on Almost K a hler Manifolds

-We now consider the local theory of the Calabi-Yau equation on almost K\"{a}hler $2n$-manifolds (cf. \cite{Dela,WZ}). \begin{defi} Suppose that $(M,g,\omega,J)$ is a closed almost K\"{a}hler manifold of dimension $2n$.
+We want to consider the local theory of the Calabi-Yau equation on almost K\"{a}hler $2n$-manifolds (cf. \cite{Dela,WZ}). \begin{defi} Suppose that $(M^{2n},\omega,J,g)$ is a closed almost K\"{a}hler manifold of dimension $2n$.
 The sets $A$, $B$, $A_+$ and $B_+$ are defined as follows:

 \end{defi} We define an operator $\mathcal{F}$ from $A$ to $B$ as follows:

 where